 The Lucky for Life® top two prize levels can be paid either through annuity payments for the life of the winner or as a lump sum cash payment, depending on the selection of the winner when claiming the prize.
 If a Nebraska winner selects the annuity, the Nebraska Lottery has a contract with MUSL so that MUSL will secure bids from financial services companies to provide the annual payments directly to the winner.
 Each participating jurisdiction contributes a proportionate share to fund the annuity or lump sum payment.
-There were no Lucky for Life® top prize winners in Nebraska this fiscal year.
+During this fiscal year, there were three second-tier winners.
+One winner took the annuity option, and the other two winners took the cash option.
+For the winner who chose the annuity, per the noted contract, MUSL requested, evaluated, and arranged the purchase of the annuity.